vmware/vic/doc/design/upgrade.md

 - Load container configuration
 - Check if data migration is required.
 If yes, migrate data, and conver to new version's data structure in memory
 - Read/write from/to new version's data for whatever container operations
 - While need to write container configuration back to container VM guestinfo, check if data migration is done.
-If yes, skip writting.
+If yes, skip writing.

 Risks:
 - As the new data is not written back, there will have few container information inconsistence